Greg Laswell: 2008–2009: How the Day Sounds, Three Flights from Alto Nido, and Covers

 In spring 2008, Laswell joined the European leg of the Hotel Cafe Tour, hosted by Tom McRae.
 He released an EP titled How the Day Sounds in March 2008, which preceded his third studio album Three Flights from Alto Nido, released in July.
 Several songs from the album, including "Comes and Goes (In Waves)", "How the Day Sounds" (which features Elijah Wood in the music video), "Sweet Dream", and "And Then You" have been featured in the television shows like Grey's Anatomy, True Blood, Castle, 90210, Army Wives and Dollhouse.
 "And Then You" was also used in the award-winning feature film Where We're Meant to Be.
 Laswell's single "Off I Go" was written specially for the season 5 finale of Grey's Anatomy.
 It was also featured on NBC's Parenthood.
-Laswell also contributed his cover of Cyndi Lauper's hit "Girls Just Wanna Have Fun" to the soundtrack for both Confessions of a Shopaholic in early 2009; and to the soundtrack for My Sister's Keeper, also in 2009.
+Laswell also contributed his cover of Cyndi Lauper's hit "Girls Just Wanna Have Fun" to the soundtracks for both Confessions of a Shopaholic and My Sister's Keeper in 2009.

 In September 2008, How the Day Sounds won the Best Music Video award at the San Diego Film Festival.

 In October 2009, Laswell released a new EP entitled Covers featuring five cover songs.

 2010–2012: Take a Bow and Landline

 Laswell released a new full album, "Take a Bow" on May 4, 2010.
-All 12 new tracks were recorded in a studio in a cabin outside Flagstaff, AZ.
+All 12 new tracks were recorded in a studio in a cabin outside Flagstaff, Arizona.
 "Perhaps the biggest difference with this album", observes Greg Laswell of his new Take A Bow, "is that I'm not miserable."
-Laswell also chimes in on the album stating, "I could not be more excited about how it turned out.
-Greg Laswell also says that after his Solo Residency Tour wraps up, a full-band tour will commence in May, in support of this new release.
+Laswell chimes in on the album stating, "I could not be more excited about how it turned out.
+Greg Laswell adds that after his Solo Residency Tour wraps up, a full-band tour will commence in May, in support of this new release.

-He has toured with several artists over the years, including Matt Costa, Sia, Tim O'Reagan of The Jayhawks and Amy Millan of Stars.
-Laswell has also scored several short films, including Longbranch: A Suburban Parable in 2001; Deacon's Mondays in 2006.
+He has toured with several artists over the years, including Matt Costa, Sia, Tim O'Reagan of The Jayhawks, and Amy Millan of Stars.
+Laswell scored several short films, including Longbranch: A Suburban Parable in 2001; Deacon's Mondays in 2006.

 Laswell's fifth studio album, titled "Landline", was released on April 24, 2012.